 - Accountancy (MAcc)

 - Business Administration (MBA)

-- Chemistry (MS)
+- · Chemistry (MS)

 - Civil Engineering

-- · Economics
+- Economics

 - Education (MEd) (except Counseling programs)

 - Engineering Mechanics (MS)

 - Environmental Engineering

 - Health Sciences

 - Industrial Engineering

 - Labor Relations and Human Resources (MLRHR)

 - Mathematics (MA and MS)

 - Mechanical Engineering (MS)

 - Occupational Therapy

 - Physical Therapy (DPT)

 - Software Engineering (MS)

-4. Official Test Scores: Submit results of the appropriate admission examination, as required by the College of Graduate Studies and/or the graduate degree program.
+- 4. Official Test Scores: Submit results of the appropriate admission examination, as required by the College of Graduate Studies and/or the graduate degree program.
 Examination results over six years old at the time of application are not considered valid and will not be accepted.
 Only official test scores received directly from the testing service will be accepted.

-5. English language Proficiency: All non-native English speakers must demonstrate proof of English language proficiency.
-The options for doing so and test score reporting requirements are detailed here http://www.csuohio.edu/offices/international/admissions/ graduate/admission_requirements.html.
-Individuals who have earned a bachelor's (or higher) degree from a United States institution, or an institution in which the primary language of instruction is English, are not required to take an English-language proficiency examination.
+- 5. English language Proficiency: All, All non-native English speakers must demonstrate proof of English language proficiency.
+The options for doing so and test score reporting requirements are detailed under the sub-heading "English Language Proficiency" Individuals who have earned a bachelor's (or higher) degree from a United States institution, in which the primary language of instruction is English, are not required to take an English-language proficiency examination..

-6. Application Fee: A \$30 non-refundable application fee is required for degree, licensure, or certificate applicants.
+- 6. Application Fee: A \$30 non-refundable application fee is required for degree, licensure, or certificate applicants.
 The Master of Occupational Therapy, Master of Physical Therapy and Nursing programs have a \$55 application fee.
 Admission decisions will not be rendered until the fee is paid.
 No application fee is required of applicants who have paid an application fee earlier for admission as a graduate degree, certificate, or licensure student.